pushkin-consortium/pushkin/docs/exp-templates/exp-templates-overview.md

 If `showResults` is true, the participant will see a link to their results at the end of the experiment (specified in `results.js`).
 If false, the participant will see only a thank you message.

+#### resultsType

+If `showResults` is true, `resultsType` specifies the type of results that will be shown to the participant.
+Currently, the two options for `resultsType` are `'percentileRank'` and `'modelPrediction'`.
+Percentile rank feedback is currently set up for all experiment templates except the self-paced reading template.
+It works by querying the `userResults` table in the database and calculating the user's percentile rank in the particular experiment based on the summary statistic (which is specified in the `experiment.js` file).
+Model prediction feedback is currently set up as a stub in all templates.
+It works by passing participant data to a Python script located in the experiment's worker component.
+Currently, this script just returns the key which was pressed on the last trial of the experiment.
+This is just a placeholder for more complex Python model that could be used to make predictions based on any data from the experiment.
+For more information, see sections below on the [worker component](#experiment-worker-component) and [results.js](#resultsjs).

 ### Worker Component, Migrations, and Seeds

 #### Experiment Worker Component